zubairehman/DismissibleExpandedList/README.md

-# dismissible_expanded_list
+# Dismissible Expanded List

-A Flutter package to provided dismissible and expanded list.
+A Flutter package to provide dismissible and expanded list.

 ## Getting Started

+Dismissible Expanded list is written in dart.
+It provides us an ability to display hierarchical data in the form of list as well as allowing us to swipe the individual tiles.
+Tapping a tile expands or collapses the view of its children.
+When a tile is collapsed its children are disposed so that the widget footprint of the list only reflects what’s visible.

 Use this package as a library
 -----------------------------